-- runspec run template object or dict (see RunTemplate) - handler pointer or name of a function handler - name execution name - project project name - params input parameters (dict) - inputs input objects (dict of key: path) - out_path default artifact output path - artifact_path default artifact output path (will replace out_path) - workdir default input artifacts path - watch watch/follow run log - schedule ScheduleCronTrigger class instance or a standard crontab expression string (which will be converted to the class using its from_crontab constructor), see this link for help: https://apscheduler.readthedocs.io/en/v3.6.3/modules/triggers/cron. html#module-apscheduler.triggers.cron - hyperparams dict of param name and list of values to be enumerated e.g. {"p1": [1,2,3]} the default strategy is grid search, can specify strategy (grid, list, random) and other options in the hyper_param_options parameter - hyper_param_options dict or HyperParamOptions struct of hyper parameter options - verbose add verbose prints/logs - scrape_metrics whether to add the mlrun/scrape-metrics label to this run's resources - local run the function locally vs on the runtime/cluster - local_code_path path of the code for local runs & debug - auto_build when set to True and the function require build it will be built on the first function run, use only if you dont plan on changing the build config between runs verify_base_image()
+- runspec The run spec to generate the RunObject from.
+Can be RunTemplate | RunObject | dict. - handler Pointer or name of a function handler. - name Execution name. - project Project name. - params Input parameters (dict). - inputs Input objects to pass to the handler.
+Type hints can be given so the input will be parsed during runtime from mlrun.DataItem to the given type hint.
+The type hint can be given in the key field of the dictionary after a colon, e.g: "<key>: <type_hint>". - out_path Default artifact output path. - artifact_path Default artifact output path (will replace out_path). - workdir Default input artifacts path. - watch Watch/follow run log. - schedule ScheduleCronTrigger class instance or a standard crontab expression string (which will be converted to the class using its from_crontab constructor), see this link for help: https://apscheduler.readthedocs.io/en/3.x/modules/triggers/cron.html# module-apscheduler.triggers.cron - hyperparams Dict of param name and list of values to be enumerated e.g. {"p1": [1,2,3]} the default strategy is grid search, can specify strategy (grid, list, random) and other options in the hyper_param_options parameter. - hyper_param_options Dict or HyperParamOptions struct of hyperparameter options. - verbose Add verbose prints/logs. - scrape_metrics Whether to add the mlrun/scrape-metrics label to this run's resources. - local Run the function locally vs on the runtime/cluster.